Nannim/Nannim/README.md

 - 👋 Hi, I’m @Nannim
-- 👀 I’m interested in AI,Manufacturing and Everything Production
+- 👀 I’m interested in AI, ML, DL and The Singularity
-- 🌱 I’m currently learning Python AI
+- 🌱 I’m currently working on GCN and an Algo Battle Paper.
-- 💞️ I’m looking to collaborate on the future of manufacturing
+- 💞️ I’m looking to collaborate on AGI.
-- 📫 How to reach me nannimdandam everywhere except Facebook: nannimdaviddandam
+- 📫 How to reach me: nannimdandam everywhere else except Facebook: nannimdaviddandam

 <!---
 Nannim/Nannim is a ✨ special ✨ repository because itcaptures where i currently am as a developer in the fewest possible words, stay posted for changes!.